Hemant15-Bl/Microservices/README.md

-# 🏨 Hotel Rating Microservices System
+# 🏨 Hotel Rating System
 Welcome to the Hotel Rating System.
 This is a distributed full-stack application built using a Microservices architecture.
 It allows users to discover hotels, manage bookings, and provide ratings through a modern React interface, secured by a dedicated OAuth2/JWT Authentication server.

 ## 🏗️ Project Structure